splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 Two obligatory fields for the host configuration are `address` and `port`.
 Other fields that can be modified here are:
 `community`, `secret`, `version`, `security_engine`.
-However, if they remain unspecified in the host configuration, they will be derived from the inventory record regarding specific group.
+However, if they remain unspecified in the host configuration, they will be derived from the inventory record regarding this specific group.